 Customer service across property management has come a long way in terms of available technology, but people still want service from humans.

-Here are a few of my recommendations to help boost or reboot your service approach in 2020.
+Here are a few of my recommendations to help boost or reboot your service approach.

 If you build the profile they will connect – and at the times when you least expect it.